What we know about the El Paso shooting suspect

-A law enforcement official says the suspect who was taken into custody after a deadly shooting at an El Paso shopping complex is 21-year-old Patrick Crusius, according to the Associated Press.
+A law enforcement official says the suspect who was taken into custody after a mass shooting at an El Paso shopping complex is 21-year-old Patrick Crusius, according to the Associated Press.

 The official was not authorized to discuss an ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.

-At least 18 people are dead, according to CBS, ABC News and NBC News.
-This number has not been shared publicly by police.

-Sources told Dallas station WFAA that ATF and FBI agents in North Texas are searching homes and interviewing people who might be related to a suspect.
+Sources told Dallas station WFAA that ATF and FBI agents in North Texas are searching homes and interviewing people who might be related to the suspect.

-El Paso officials had publicly said one person, a white male in his 20s, was taken into custody after the shooting without incident.

 RELATED: 'Heinous and senseless act of violence' | Gov. Abbott, politicians respond to El Paso shooting